How to Change Text Message to iMessage on iPhone 2026

 If the activation message shows “Could not sign in.
 Check your network connection,” your iPhone can’t reach Apple’s identity servers.
 Toggle Airplane Mode for 30 seconds, then re-enable Wi-Fi.
 Our fix iMessage doesn’t say Delivered guide covers the delivery-stage failures that look similar.

-Apple confirms that iMessage relies on Apple ID handshakes to verify ownership of a phone number or email address.
+Apple’s Messages data privacy page ties iMessage to Apple ID and phone-number state.
 After an Apple ID reset, you’ll re-activate iMessage from scratch on every device tied to that ID.
-In our testing, we found that 5 of 6 tested iPhones activated within 90 seconds on stable Wi-Fi after a clean Apple ID sign-in.
+In our testing, we found that most iPhones activated quickly on stable Wi-Fi after a clean Apple ID sign-in.

 #Use iMessage Across iPad, Mac, and Apple Watch